-Pictured: Chef Rosie O’Conner, bottom right, stands with her family and friends for a photo during a recent trip to Lechuza Vineyard in Valle De Guadalupe, Mexico.
+Pictured: Chef Rosie O’Connor, bottom right, stands with her family and friends for a photo during a recent trip to Lechuza Vineyard in Valle De Guadalupe, Mexico.

 Is Mexico Safe?